tutors-sdk/tutors-doc/unit-1-create/note-2-cheatsheet/cheatsheet.md

 [toc]

+## Cards

+The card metaphor is used throughout tutors as a simple, effective visual to represent a variety of learning resources.
+In general the contents of a card are extracted from the following:

+- A Markdown file, containing resource name + summary
+- An image, in png, jpg, gif or svg formats.

+These resources are typically named to match your context, and are contained in a folder whose name is structured to encode the type of learning resource.

+## Semantic Resource Names

-## Course Folders
+### Folders Names

+Folder names convey the type of learning resource, with the first letters determining its type.
 Folders starting with the following names have a significance in Tutors:

 |  Example                                                                                     | Source |
 | -------------------------------------------------------------------------------------------- | ------------------------------------------  |